 March 27 – April 3, 2018, an eight day creative tour for artists and writers, taking in the Nakasendo Way in Japan.
 Begin in Ena(near Nagoya) finish in Tokyo.
 Itinerary below.

-Join us on a unique creative adventure following the footsteps of Japan’s famous haiku poet Matsuo Basho through an autumn landscape.
-This year we travel the ancient Nakasendo Highway beginning in Nagoya; staying in inns, hot springs and local hotels, walking for a part of each day (train inbetween) and ending our tour in Tokyo.
+Join us on a unique creative adventure, at the time of Sakura, Japan’s cherry blossom festival.
+Following the footsteps of Japan’s most famous haiku poet, Matsuo Basho, who also walked this way in the 1600s, we travel the ancient Nakasendo Highway, staying in inns, visiting hot springs, walking for a part of each day (train inbetween) and ending our tour in Tokyo.
 Open to writers, poets and creative artists of all modalities, daily creativity workshops will take their inspiration from our explorations of the haiku form.
 Bringing our attention to observing the small details of nature in the present moment, we learn how to take this stimulus into our chosen art form, creating a haiku journal of poems, observations, sketches, photos and writings as we go.

-The famous haiku poet Basho travelled the Kisoji in 1685, one of several pilgrimages he made as an exercise in spiritual and artistic refinement.
-In 1687, Basho traveled along along parts of the Nakasendo, immortalizing his journey in “Knapsack Notebook (Oi no kobumi).”
+Basho travelled the Kisoji in 1685, one of several pilgrimages he made as an exercise in spiritual and artistic refinement.
+In 1687, Basho traveled along different parts of the Nakasendo, immortalizing his journey in “Knapsack Notebook (Oi no kobumi).”
 “Sarashina Journal (Sarashina Kiko)” followed in 1688.

 So often seen off,

 Autumn in Kiso